SWivid/F5-TTS/README.md

 To run inference with pretrained models, download the checkpoints from [🤗 Hugging Face](https://huggingface.co/SWivid/F5-TTS).

 Currently support up to 30s generation, which is the **TOTAL** length of prompt audio and the generated.
 Batch inference with chunks is supported by Gradio APP now.
-- To avoid inference failure, make sure you have seen through following instructions.
+- To avoid possible inference failures, make sure you have seen through the following instructions.
+- A longer prompt audio allows shorter generated output.
+The part longer than 30s cannot be generated properly.
+Consider split your text and do several separate inferences or leverage the local Gradio APP which enables a batch inference with chunks.
-- Uppercased letters will be uttered letter by letter, so use lowercased letter for normal words.
+- Uppercased letters will be uttered letter by letter, so use lowercased letters for normal words.
 - Add some spaces (blank: " ") or punctuations (e.g. "," ".") to explicitly introduce some pauses.
+If first few words skipped in code-switched generation (cuz different speed with different languages), this might help.

 ### Single Inference